 - Quicker processing time

 The production lead time for 2D animation is low, and it is quicker to produce.
-With advancing software such as Toonboom and After effects, 2D animation is becoming faster and more accessible to create.
+With advancing software such as Toonboom and After Effects, 2D animation is becoming faster and more accessible to create.

-- Software effect computing power
+- Software affects computing power

 2D animation software doesn’t require as much computing power as 3D animation.
 Therefore, you won’t need a huge render farm with beefy graphics cards to run the software, although it would make your renders fly.